 Evaluation Process Peer review and self-evaluation are an integral and ongoing part of being a midwife.
 Evaluation of both midwifery knowledge and clinical skills is an essential part of the Maternidad La Luz program.
 Clinical Progress Evaluation Components

-Birth Reports: After every birth attended in whatever role, students write a birth report including a self-evaluation of their role birth.
+Birth Reports: After every birth attended in whatever role, students are encouraged to write a birth report including a self-evaluation of their role birth.
 These are turned in to the Clinical Placement Director and become part of the student's permanent record.
-All Birth Reports must be in the student's file before each end-of-quarter evaluation.

 If a student at Maternidad La Luz has a grievance with something to do with the functioning of the school or clinic, they should speak to a director.